rgalvan77/ap/syllabus.md

 ## Overview

 Consistent with the AP Computer Science Principles curriculum framework, the course’s material is organized around seven so-called “big ideas” as well as six computational thinking practices.
 The seven big ideas are:
-1. Creativity
+1. Creative Development
-2. Abstraction
+2. Data
-3. Data and Information
+3. Algorithms and Programming
-4. Algorithms
+4. Computer Systems and Networking
-5. Programming
+5. Impact of Computing
-6. The Internet
-7. Global Impact
 <br>

 And the six computational thinking practices are:

 * P1.
-Connecting Computing
+Computational Solution Design
 * P2.
-Creating Computational Artifacts
+Algorithms and Program Development
 * P3.
-Abstracting
+Abstraction in Program Development
 * P4.
-Analyzing Problems and Artifacts
+Code Analysis
 * P5.
-Communicating (both orally and in writing)
+Computing Innovations
 * P6.
-Collaborating
+Responsible Computing

 ## Curriculum